geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 	- Busy on busy is available when in a call: **On**

 5. Select **Save**.

+6. Leave all tabs open in your browser and proceed to the next task.

 ### Task 7 – Manage External Access